Spare parts inventory management for garages and auto repair workshops

 Billing and accounting remain aligned

-Step 1: Material Requisition Note (MRN)
+Step 1: Material requisition note (MRN)

 The procurement process begins with a Material Requisition Note.

-Reference to the relevant repair order, or
+reference to the relevant repair order or job card

-Clear indication that the request is for stock replenishment
+indication that the request is for stock replenishment

 Step 2: MRN approval and purchase order creation